one-data-cookie/one-data-cookie.github.io/_notes/data-science/Learn data science.md

 ## Statistics
 - [Seeing Theory – Statistics through Visuals](http://seeingtheory.io) – a visual introduction to probability and statistics.
-- [Fundamentals Of Statistics For Data Scientists and Analysts](https://towardsdatascience.com/fundamentals-of-statistics-for-data-scientists-and-data-analysts-69d93a05aae7) – an article covering most of the basics.
 - Forget not that correlation does not equal causation:

 ![](__files/correlation-causation.png)